LilianaKor/jenkins-qa-portfolioLK/README.md

   - Inspect build log for scans
   - Terminate a build if it’s stuck
 - Maintained Allure reports and GitHub PRs
+  This was a team-based initiative focused on improving test automation for Jenkins' multiconfiguration, or matrix, projects — specifically the Environment section.
+  The main challenge we faced was that our UI-based preconditions were too slow and fragile for continuous integration pipelines.
+  I solved that by replacing them with fast, stable API-based fixtures.
+Originally, Jenkins projects had to be created manually or through UI steps during test runs.
+That process was slow, flaky, and not scalable.
+To fix it, I implemented API fixtures that programmatically create the required Jenkins projects with XML configuration before the UI tests begin.
+This improved execution speed and reliability across the board.

+My role in this project included writing atomic UI tests using pytest, Selenium, and Allure reporting.
+I also created API fixtures with httpx to prepare consistent, repeatable test environments.
+The tests I wrote verified the state of several checkboxes in the Environment configuration section, such as Delete workspace, Use secret text(s) or file(s), Add timestamps to the console output, Terminate a build if it’s stuck, and Inspect build logs.

+Each test was mapped to a user story, acceptance criteria, and a GitHub issue, and I submitted clean, well-documented pull requests.
+The results were significant.
+I reduced test runtime, stabilized our continuous integration, and wrote modular, scalable test cases.
+As a result, I was recognized as one of the top six contributors in a team of over 140 engineers.
+I’m excited to bring this same level of clarity, structure, and impact to your QA team.

 ---